 Fonts – Any font that is used in the ArcGIS Pro map.

 Sprites – PNG Raster images created for special effects, such as textured patterns and point symbols.
-In some circumstances, once these have been exported from Pro, they are not editable.
+Once these have been exported from Pro, they are not directly editable .
 However, we have created alternatives for our different core maps.

 Styles – A root.json file that establishes the symbolization of the map detail.
 This is editable, and it is the key to the discussion here.
 We can make changes to this code to affect color, line weight, label size/font, and scale range … either directly, or through an editing app.